samerlahoud/tutorial-lpwan-iot/WPMC-19/perf-evaluation.md

 [-17.5, -15[      | 11                    |
 [-20, -17.5[      | 12                    |

-- Note that for SNR values lower that -20 dB, the end-device is considered out of coverage of the gateway
+- Note that for SNR values lower than -20 dB, the end-device is considered out of coverage of the gateway

 ### Coverage Study of LoRaWAN
 ```{=latex}